Iceland: Education and science

 Upper secondary education, or framhaldsskóli, follows lower secondary education.
-These schools are also known as gymnasia in English.
+These schools are also known as gymnasia in Europe.
 Though not compulsory, everyone who has had a compulsory education has the right to upper secondary education.
 This stage of education is governed by the Upper Secondary School Act of 1996.
 All schools in Iceland are mixed-sex schools.
 The largest seat of higher education is the University of Iceland, which has its main campus in central Reykjavík.
 Other schools offering university-level instruction include Reykjavík University, University of Akureyri, Agricultural University of Iceland, and Bifröst University.
 An OECD assessment found that 64% of Icelanders aged 25–64 have earned the equivalent of a high-school degree, which is lower than the OECD average of 73%.
 Among 25- to 34-year-olds, only 69% have earned the equivalent of a high-school degree, significantly lower than the OECD average of 80%.
 Nevertheless, Iceland's education system is considered excellent: the Programme for International Student Assessment ranks it as the 16th best performing, above the OECD average.
 Students were particularly proficient in reading and mathematics.

 According to a 2013 Eurostat report by the European Commission, Iceland spends around 3.11% of its GDP on scientific research and development (R&D), over 1 percentage point higher than the EU average of 2.03%, and has set a target of 4% to reach by 2020.
 Iceland was ranked 24th in the Global Innovation Index in 2025 A 2010 UNESCO report found that out of 72 countries that spend the most on R&D (US$100 million or more), Iceland ranked ninth by proportion of GDP, tied with Taiwan, Switzerland, and Germany and ahead of France, the United Kingdom and Canada.